-Use the l and a options with ls (i.e. ls -la) to get a detailed listing of all files in your current (home) directory (we will cover most of this information later).
+Use the 1 and a options with 1s (i.e. 1s -1a) to get a detailed listing of all files in your current (home) directory (we will cover most of this information later).

 Can you spot the differences to the previous listing (using just ls)?